ClancyLabUCD/sex-specific-responses-to-calcium-channel-blockers-in-mesenteric-vascular-smooth-muscle/README.md

-Supplementary Materials-Equations for "sex-specific-responses-to-calcium-channel-blockers-in-mesenteric-vascular-smooth-muscle".
+1. Code for "sex-specific-responses-to-calcium-channel-blockers-in-mesenteric-vascular-smooth-muscle" published in eLife 2023 will be uploaded soon.
-Code for "sex-specific-responses-to-calcium-channel-blockers-in-mesenteric-vascular-smooth-muscle" published in eLife 2023 will be uploaded soon.
+2. The model's equations and parameters can be found in Supplementary Materials-Equations.pdf.